 Understand the Behavior

 While ADHD can be frustrating for children who experience this condition, it can be just as frustrating for parents.
-However, it is important to understand that your child is not choosing to willingly act like this, and often times, he or she cannot help the behavior.
+However, it is important to understand that your child is not choosing to willingly act like this, and oftentimes, he or she cannot help the behavior.
 First, learn to control your emotions, and try not to yell at your child when he or she acts out.
 Rather, learn to use a calm but stern voice to tell your child what he or she did wrong, and explain why it was wrong and how to fix it.
-Another tip for parents is trying to understand the situation from your child’s point of view.
+Another tip for parents is to try to understand the situation from their child’s point of view.

 Seek Help from Others